GitaStreet/jekyll-amp/README.md

 - For additional speed: Complete removal of whitespace stripping of comments for additional speed.
 This is accomplished by additions to _config.yml and wrapping the layout in "compression.html".
 Thanks to (http://jch.penibelst.de/)

-# Added Later
+# Likely to Be Added Later
 - The changing language feature can certainly be more nifty when I get the time, but it works for my purpose of having 2 language options right now.
-- Compliance testing
+- Open Graph and Twitter Card data etc
-- Twitter Cards etc
+-

-# Links
+# Ressources Used
 AMPproject